Abortion ruling prompts variety of reactions from states

 Background: In recent years, when Democrats were in full control of state government, lawmakers rolled back abortion restrictions.
 They ended strict building code requirements on facilities where abortions are performed and did away with requirements that a patient seeking an abortion undergo a 24-hour waiting period and ultrasound.
 Advocates said the changes would make Virginia a haven for abortion access in the South.
 Republican victories in the November elections shook up the state’s political landscape, but Senate Democrats defeated several measures that would have limited abortion access during the 2022 legislative session.

-Effect of Supreme Court ruling: There will be no immediate change to abortion laws in Virginia now that Roe v.
+Effect of Supreme Court ruling: There was no immediate change to abortion laws in Virginia now that Roe v.
 Wade has been overturned.
 Some abortion providers expect to see an uptick in patients seeking care in Virginia from neighboring states with “trigger laws” that would ban abortion.

 What’s next: The future of abortion access is Virginia is murky.
 Senate Democrats say they intend to continue blocking attempts to roll back abortion access, though they control the chamber by the narrowest possible margin and have one caucus member who personally opposes abortion and says he is open to new restrictions.
 Republicans also have a narrow hold on the House, with several moderate members.
 Every seat in the General Assembly will be on the ballot in 2023.